thefrontside/frontside.com/blog/2017-06-01-one-helpful-way-to-think-about-javascript-decorators.md

-In a way, by including decorators and allowing them to stand in for many of the use-cases where a new syntax might otherwise be desirable, the ECMAScript specification is firing itself from its primary responsibility of evolving the core language.
+In a way, by including decorators and allowing them to stand in for many of the use-cases where a new syntax might otherwise be desirable, the ECMAScript specification is firing itself from its primary responsibility of evolving the core langugage.
 What previously might have taken months or years, can now be done in a matter of minutes or hours; a huge roadblock gone that has historically stood in the way of progress.